mantidproject/mantid/dev-docs/source/Standards/AlgorithmDocumentation.rst

 Summary
 =======

 This page deals with the specifics of how to document an algorithm.
-For a more general guide to the Mantid documentation system see `Documentation Guide For Devs <DocumentationGuideForDevs.html>`__.
+For a more general guide to the Mantid documentation system see :ref:`Documentation Guide For Devs <DocumentationGuideForDevs>`.

 How to Document an Algorithm
 ============================